hschneider/neutralino-build-scripts/README.md

 - Erase the target folder ./dist/APPNAME
 - Run `neu build`
+- Execute `preproc-linux.sh`
 - Copy all resources and extensions to the app-bundle.
 - Clones  the  .desktop-file from `_app_scaffolds/linux` to the app-bundle and adapts its content.
-- Execute `postproc-win.sh`
+- Execute `postproc-linux.sh`

 All build targets are created in the ./dist folder.

 Because the Linux-platform consists of 3 binary architectures, you might want to add different resources after the app has been built.
-That's what **postproc-linux.sh** is for.
+That's what `postproc-linux.sh` is for.
 Just add your custom code there and you are good to go.

+If you need to prepare platform-specific resource before bundling starts, you can add your custom code to `preproc-linux.sh`.

 > The **APP_NAME.desktop**-file and the **app icon** have to be copied to their proper places, when you deploy your app.